Politics in education

+Introduction

-As an academic discipline the study of politics in education has two main roots: The first root is based on theories from political science while the second root is footed in organizational theory.
-Political science attempts to explain how societies and social organizations use power to establish regulations and allocate resources.
-Organizational theory uses scientific theories of management to develop deeper understandings regarding the function of organizations.
+Politics plays a major role in how schools function, what they teach, and how decisions are made.
+Politics in education refers to the ways political processes, power dynamics, and public policy shape educational systems.
+As an academic discipline, the study of politics in education has two main roots: The first root is based on theories from political science, while the second root is rooted in organizational theory.
+Political science attempts to explain how societies and social organizations use power to establish regulations and allocate resources at the local, state, national, and international levels.
+Organizational theory uses scientific theories of management to develop a deeper understanding of the functions of organizations, such as how they are structured, operated, and evolve.

+Micro-politics and Macro-politics

 Researchers have drawn a distinction between two types of politics in schools.
 The term micro-politics refers to the use of formal and informal power by individuals and groups to achieve their goals in organizations.
 Cooperative and conflictive processes are integral components of micro-politics.
-Macro-politics refers to how power is used and decision making is conducted at district, state, and federal levels.
+Macro-politics refers to how power is used and decision-making is conducted at the district, state, and federal levels.
 Macro-politics is generally considered to exist outside the school, but researchers have noted that micro- and macro-politics may exist at any level of school systems depending on circumstance.

+Politics in Education vs. Politics of Education

 There is a significant difference between politics of education and politics in education.
-More debates on the prevailing differences are solicited from academia of the world to define politics educationally.
+Further debates on the prevailing differences are solicited from academia worldwide to define political education.
+The politics of education studies the system as a whole and how education policy is shaped by government and political forces.
+Politics in education examines political issues within classrooms and schools.
 An example of politics in education is in Freidus and Ewings' article about educational policy.
 They suggest that an example of politics in education is race in Neoliberal school policies.
 Politics in education shapes decision making processes within different educational systems.